metabrainz/musicbrainz-server/RELEASING.md

 A build can take some time (from a few minutes to half an hour).
 Once the image is built you can begin the deployment.

+:bricks: While waiting you can pre-empt [building Docker image for mirrors](#release-musicbrainz-docker)!

 ### Announce the deployment